 This Sole Proprietorship Business Company in Sri Lanka is considered as the easiest and quickest business procedure to set up.
 As a sole trader, the investor will be permitted to employ other individuals if needed.

-An officially registered Partnership business company in Sri Lanka is almost similar to that of a Sole Proprietorship business entity, but in this
+An officially registered Partnership business company in Sri Lanka is almost similar to that of a Sole Proprietorship business entity, but in this case the ownership of the company is shared.

 All the company partners, directors, shareholders share the company capital, limitations and obligations of the business in perspective to legal issues and taxation.